jacquessham/SalesAnalytics/USSupermarket/Readme.md

 # US Supermarket Analytics
-In this part we are going to explore the data in a given US supermarket chain.
+In this part we are going to explore the data in a given US supermarket chain to make analysis and develop dashboards to help the management to make data-driven decisions.
 This is the third part of the Sales Analytics project.
 <br><br>
-You may find the [result here (Coming Soon)](/).
-<br><br>
-To explore the other parts of the Sales Analytics project, please go back to the [front page](..) for other parts.
+To explore the other parts of the Sales Analytics project, please go back to the <a href="https://github.com/jacquessham/SalesAnalytics">front page</a> for other parts.

 ## Data
 There are 4 files in this part is originated from <a href="https://www.kaggle.com/sindraanthony9985/marketing-data-for-a-supermarket-in-united-states#Supermarket_CustomerMembers.csv">Kaggle</a>.
 Those files are about a US Supermarket chain between on sales, marketing, and customers data between 2008 and 2016.
 You may find more detail on the data set [here](Data)